-- 1. in which an object penetrates, however slightly, into another individual's genital opening or anus; - 2. that can reasonably be construed to be for sexual arousal or gratification, or for the abuse of either party. - (2) "Sexual act" does not include: - (i) vaginal intercourse; or - (ii) an act in which an object penetrates an individual's genital opening or anus for an accepted medical purpose. - (f) "Sexual contact", as used in §§ 3-307, 3-308, and 3-314 of this subtitle, means an intentional touching of the victim's or actor's genital, anal, or other intimate area for sexual arousal or gratification, or for the abuse of either party. - (2) "Sexual contact" includes an act: - (i) in which a part of an individual's body, except the penis, mouth, or tongue, penetrates, however slightly, into another individual's genital opening or anus; and - (ii) that can reasonably be construed to be for sexual arousal or gratification, or for the abuse of either party. - (3) "Sexual contact" does not include: - (i) a common expression of familial or friendly affection; or - (ii) an act for an accepted medical purpose. - (g) (1) "Vaginal intercourse" means genital copulation, whether or not semen is emitted. - (2) "Vaginal intercourse" includes penetration, however slight, of the vagina.
+- 2. that can reasonably be construed to be for sexual arousal or gratification, or for the abuse of either party. - (2) "Sexual act" does not include: - (i) vaginal intercourse; or - (ii) an act in which an object penetrates an individual's genital opening or anus for an accepted medical purpose. - (f) (1) "Sexual contact", as used in §§ 3-307, 3-308, and 3-314 of this subtitle, means an intentional touching of the victim's or actor's genital, anal, or other intimate area for sexual arousal or gratification, or for the abuse of either party. - (2) "Sexual contact" includes an act: - (i) in which a part of an individual's body, except the penis, mouth, or tongue, penetrates, however slightly, into another individual's genital opening or anus; and - (ii) that can reasonably be construed to be for sexual arousal or gratification, or for the abuse of either party. - (3) "Sexual contact" does not include: - (i) a common expression of familial or friendly affection; or - (ii) an act for an accepted medical purpose. - (g) (1) "Vaginal intercourse" means genital copulation, whether or not semen is emitted. - (2) "Vaginal intercourse" includes penetration, however slight, of the vagina.